kaikue/Oceania/README.md

 - Add reach attribute to items (just weapons)
 - Render rotating attacks
     - arm- blit separate arm part onto item image? and don't render arm
-    - Offset attack when swimming (after fixing bounding boxes)
+    - Offset attack when swimming?
 - Player jumps between swimming and stopped images while slowing down while hitting a block
 - Scroll wheel click to pull out targeted block from inventory (or scroll to it if in hotbar)
 - Bounding box issues